googleapis/api-linter/docs/rules/core/0134-response-message-name.md

 ---
 rule:
   aip: 133
-  name: [core, '0133', response-message-name]
+  name: [core, '0134', response-message-name]
-  summary: Create methods must return the resource.
+  summary: Update methods must return the resource.
 ---

-# Create methods: Resource response message
+# Update methods: Resource response message

-This rule enforces that all `Create` RPCs have a response message of the resource, as mandated in [AIP-133][].
+This rule enforces that all `Update` RPCs have a response message of the resource, as mandated in [AIP-134][].

 ## Details

-This rule looks at any message matching beginning with `Create`, and complains if the name of the corresponding output message does not match the name of the RPC with the prefix `Create` removed.
+This rule looks at any message matching beginning with `Update`, and complains if the name of the corresponding output message does not match the name of the RPC with the prefix `Update` removed.

-It also permits a response of `google.longrunning.Operation`; in this case, it checks the `response_type` in the `google.longrunning.operation_info` annotation and ensures that _it_ corresponds to the name of the RPC with the prefix `Create` removed.
+It also permits a response of `google.longrunning.Operation`; in this case, it checks the `response_type` in the `google.longrunning.operation_info` annotation and ensures that _it_ corresponds to the name of the RPC with the prefix `Update` removed.

 ## Examples